grigoryan-m/reading-grid/README.md

 Press green button if you reached your daily goal and red if you didn't.

 You can add a cell once a day.

+If you don't add a cell for 365 days, grid will be deleted.